pavgup/AMDSEV/README.md

 ## Deploy an Azure VM

 A preconfigured VM image based on Ubuntu 20.04 has been published to a publicly accessible community gallery for quick validation.
-The VM image is present in East US and West Europe.
+The VM gallery image is present in East US.

 Deploy the SNP host VM using azure cli:
 ```